 Such opportunities represent just some of the benefits springing from banking innovation enabled by Open Banking and APIs.
 And in sustaining innovation, standardization and regulation can be double-edged.
 In my view, standardization is usually the opposite of innovation: it’s something that happens at the end of the innovation lifecycle in a given market, when advancing commoditization starts to erode differentiation between providers.

-However, we’re currently in the early days of the API market, where the opportunity for differentiation is driving-force behind innovation.
+However, we’re currently in the early days of the API market, where the opportunity for differentiation is the driving-force behind innovation.
 That said, in some non-differentiating areas—such as security and authentication—standards are useful, and I feel it’s a shame that the regulators were not clearer on these aspects when framing PSD2.
 But there’s balance to be struck: in some other areas, such as SEPA payments, the regulators have gone too far in imposing standards, hampering differentiation.
 And if companies can’t differentiate, they won’t innovate.

 A further key factor driving innovation in an API word is openness.
 Here at Nordea we’re one of the most open banks anywhere: our super-transparent approach has included opening up our Developer Portal (nordeaopenbanking.com) for anybody to access (or even copy) what we do.
 Our mantra is “be my guest”—because we know we won’t win in the Open Banking game by keeping our innovation secret or being exclusive, but by innovating faster and better to stay ahead of the rest.